rqzbeh/simple-forex-trader/README.md

 The bot will:

 1. Check the current market session
-2. Fetch recent crypto news
+2. Fetch recent forex, commodities, and indices news
 3. Analyze sentiment and technical indicators
 4. Generate trade recommendations
 5. Send notifications via Telegram (if configured)